About Us Contact Shop

 6. Slow Cooker Cottage Pie

-However, cottage pie is normally made with ground beef instead of lamb.
+Also, while it’s similar to shepherd’s pie, cottage pie is just made with ground beef instead of lamb.

-• This recipe includes ingredients like white wine, butter, garlic, and cheese so you know it’ll be tasty.
+• This Irish recipe includes ingredients like white wine, butter, garlic, and cheese so you know it’s gonna be tasty.

 7. Colcannon

-Never had this one before, but I’m definitely curious about it!
+Never had this recipe before, but I’m definitely curious about this very traditional Irish food!

-You’re getting creamy buttery mashed potatoes with sautéed greens, so I think this would probably make an amazing side dish to your authentic Irish dinner!
+You’re getting creamy, buttery mashed potatoes with sautéed greens, so I think this would probably make for an amazing side dish to your authentic Irish dinner!

 • If you’re curious about the sautéed greens, it’s kale or cabbage.
 I’m personally in favor of the cabbage!

-I think we all know what this is, but just in case, if you’ve never had it then I think this is your year to make it!
+If you’ve never had corned beef and cabbage, then I think this is your year to make it!

-You’re getting a tangy, savory, super flavorful main, and it’s already prepped and made with ingredients that serve as sides.
+You’re getting a tangy, savory, super flavorful main, and it’s already prepped and cooked with ingredients that serve as instant sides.

 So if you want to have it a bit more easy, then this could be the only thing you make for your St. Patrick’s Day dinner!